-

 Michael’s sells sand!
 They have a lot of different colors.
 I ended up going with original.
 Now I have a nice incense holder.

-Music I’ve been listening to:
+Some sand from a volleyball court Music I’ve been listening to:

 Johnny Brunette and the Rock ‘n Roll Trio (1956) Great rockabilly/early rock and roll.
 Some say better than Elvis’ debut.
 Discovered through…it was saved on my YT Music.